Speak Your Truth

 Many of us are being called to speak our truth.

-There's a lot going on in the world that we are bearing witness to.
-And it has come to a place where we can no longer look away or stay silent.
+There's a lot going on in the world —particularly in the US— that we are bearing witness to.
+There are upheavals that we cannot ignore.
+We have come to a place where we can no longer look away or stay silent.

-As women of color, this is nothing new.
-We are continually trying to claim our sovereignty, our autonomy.
-And in order to do that, we need to speak our truth.
+As folks of color, this is nothing new.
+We have always been continually trying to claim our sovereignty, our autonomy.
+And we know that in order to do that, we need to speak our truth.
 And to speak it out loud.

 The problem is: our nervous systems get activated.
 In our bodies, we carry trauma, both from first-hand experience and from inheritance.
 When we speak our truth, something gets triggered — there is a history of harm in speaking our collective truth.